-Maintenance of a non-competitive grass alley with a vegetation-free strip in the tree row is the orchard floor management standard for southern peach growers.
+Maintenance of a non-competitive grass alley with a vegetation-free strip in the tree row is the orchard floor management standard for commercial peach production.
 This approach uses herbicides to establish and maintain a vegetation-free strip in the tree row.
 A grass alley between the tree rows serves to minimize soil erosion, increase soil aeration and permeability, and support equipment movement in the orchard.
-The grass alley may be a perennial grass sod or a small grain cover crop.
+The grass alley may be a perennial grass sod, small grain cover crop, or native vegetation.
 Broadleaf weeds should be controlled in the grass alley and in the tree row to make the orchard less attractive to cat-facing insects and mites.
 The vegetation-free strip in the tree row reduces competition for water and nutrients, provides some radiant heat from the soil surface during spring frost/freeze events, and removes winter hosts for catfacing insects.
 Herbicides are directed at the soil and weeds underneath the tree to maintain the vegetation-free strip.
-2,4-D amine applied 6-8 weeks prior to bloom will control winter annual weeds in the row middle without damaging the sod or small grain cover crop.
-In addition to 2,4-D amine, clopyralid may be used as well.
-Clopyralid may be applied alone or tank mixed with 2,4-D amine.
+2,4-D amine or Embed applied 6-8 weeks prior to bloom will control winter annual weeds in the row middle without damaging the sod or small grain cover crop.
+In addition to 2,4-D amine or Embed, clopyralid may be used as well.
+Clopyralid may be applied alone or tank mixed with 2,4-D amine or Embed for broader spectrum broadleaf weed control.
+In production areas where there is no established sod (only native vegetation) in the row middles the addition of rimsulfuron with 2,4-D amine will improve postemergence control of chickweed and henbit.
+This OFM strategy, coupled with frequent, close mowing of row middles and the perimeter of orchards is essential for developing and maintaining an effective vole control program in orchards.